 LEARN the 10 TOUCHPOINTS

-Among the arrows in The Business Scribe’s quiver is a lesson on applying a tool that’s common to at least one particular profession to seamlessly align your communication with any business endeavor, large or small.
+Among the arrows in The Business Scribe’s quiver is a lesson on applying a tool that seamlessly aligns workplace communication with any business endeavor, from macro to minuscule.

-This alignment provides a common reference point for you and others so that what you seek to communicate is framed by what others already know or perceive.
-Communication is strengthened by this commonality.
+This alignment provides a common reference point for you and others so that what you seek to communicate is framed by what is already known or perceived.
+Communication is built and strengthened by this shared knowledge.

 How much productivity is lost